Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models

-{\fnsymbol{footnote}} We introduce closed-form formulas of out-of-sample predictive densities for forecasting and backcasting of mixed causal-noncausal (Structural) Vector Autoregressive VAR models.
-These nonlinear and time irreversible non-Gaussian VAR processes are shown to satisfy the Markov property in both calendar and reverse time.
-A post-estimation inference method for assessing the forecast interval uncertainty due to the preliminary estimation step is introduced too.
-The nonlinear past-dependent innovations of a mixed causal-noncausal VAR model are defined and their filtering and identification methods are discussed.
-Our approach is illustrated by a simulation study, and an application to cryptocurrency prices.
+{\fnsymbol{footnote}} We show that the mixed causal-noncausal Vector Autoregressive (VAR) processes satisfy the Markov property in both calendar and reverse time.
+Based on that property, we introduce closed-form formulas of forward and backward predictive densities for point and interval forecasting and backcasting out-of-sample.
+The backcasting formula is used for adjusting the forecast interval to obtain a desired coverage level when the tail quantiles are difficult to estimate.
+A confidence set for the prediction interval is introduced for assessing the uncertainty due to estimation.
+We also define new nonlinear past-dependent innovations of mixed causal-noncausal VAR models for impulse response function analysis.
+Our approach is illustrated by simulations and an application to oil prices and real GDP growth rates.